pkoning2/ddcmp/doc/design.md

 Otherwise, if the next buffer in the receive ring is not free, it is sent to the host and marked free.

-All packets from framer to host have an Ethernet header with DA AA-00-03-04-05-06, SA AA-00-03-04-05-07, and protocol type 60-06.
-The first two bytes of data are the receive status, which is 0 for good frames and non-zero for various error cases such as header CRC error.
+The first two bytes in all inbound frames are the receive status, which is 0 for good frames and non-zero for various error cases such as header CRC error.
 (Refer to the API spec for details.)
 Status frames always have 0 receive status.

 # BIST